yushin-ito/mildom-api/doc/basics.md

 # Basics

 > \*For convenience, all code examples in this document are presented in ESModules.
-When using CommonJS, `import` may need to be replaced with `require()` calls.,
+When using CommonJS, `import` may need to be replaced with `require()` calls.
 - [Basics](#basics)
   - [Client basics](#client-basics)
     - [Create a client](#create-a-client)